-requires a fresh look at your estate planning.
-Here are six strategies to consider:
+This pandemic requires a fresh look at your estate planning.
+Here are six strategies to consider.

-Wills

-Your will is the bedrock of estate planning, a document that informs your executor(s) how you want your assets distributed when you die.
+Wills: Your will is the bedrock of estate planning, a document that informs your executor(s) how you want your assets distributed when you die.

-Without a proper will, your estate may incur otherwise unnecessary legal and accounting fees, probate fees and taxes.
+Without a proper will, the government may decide who gets your assets and your estate can incur otherwise unnecessary legal and accounting fees, probate fees and taxes.